shlok1805/web-ledger/README.md

 # web-ledger

-• Designed the front-end of a fully functional website that allowed an organisation to maintain all of its transcations under a same application.
+• Designed the front-end of a fully functional website that allowed an organisation to maintain all of its transactions under a same application.
 • Designed an interface that managed different group of employees with a different view and restricted functionalities in the website.